Meet the Storytellers

 Andromeda Stewart

-Andromeda Stewart is a senior at the University of Tennessee at Chattanooga, majoring in Communications with a minor in Marketing.
-Stewart currently serves as the Assistant Photo Editor for the University Echo with a strong suit in sports and is also a freelance photographer in her free time.
-She studied in Spain, and is proficient in Spanish, hoping to apply her language skills within the field of communications.
-Traveling and photography has always been a passion of Stewart’s and she loves telling stories through her lens.
-After graduating she hopes to continue her passions and have a career within photojournalism.
+Andromeda Stewart is a senior at the University of Tennessee at Chattanooga, majoring in communication with a minor in marketing.
+Stewart currently serves as the Assistant Photo Editor for the University Echo, often focusing on sports photography, as well as being a freelance photographer.
+She studied in Spain and is hoping to apply her proficiency in Spanish within the field of communication.
+Traveling and photography has always been a passion of Stewart’s; she loves telling stories through her lens.
+After graduating she hopes to continue her passions and have a career within photojournalism and marketing.
 To contact her, reach out to txh633@mocs.utc.edu.